Healthy Homes Assessment Tamatea

 Home Assessments Tamatea for Rental Properties

-There are many concerns to be able to examine during the house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a variety of things to look over in a house review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
 The most common are:

 • Does the heat pump have enough capacity?